Log in to Panopto to create or view recordings.

 How do I share my recordings?

-You can share Panopto videos with a Gmail address, UW NetID, UW Group, or UW courses.
+You can share Panopto videos with a UW NetID, UW Group, or UW courses.
 Learn how to:

-- Share a folder in Panopto (Note: UW has limited sharing options; you may not share recordings in Panopoto with people outside the UW.)
+- Share a folder in Panopto (Note: UW has limited sharing options; you may not share recordings in Panopto with people outside the UW.)

-In new recordings, RSS feeds and podcasts are disabled by default.
-To turn them on in Panopto, go to the folder-level settings on the top right of the page, select Settings, select Settings again, and then check the Enable Podcast Feed checkbox.
-To allow downloads, change the drop-down selection from the default of No one to Authenticated users with access.
+Instructors may allow students to download a podcast of their recordings.
+Podcast downloads are disabled by default.
+To turn them on in Panopto, go to the folder-level settings on the top right of the page, select Settings, select Settings again, and then change the drop-down selection from the default of No one to Authenticated users with access.
 See download recordings for more details.

-Due to potential privacy and cost issues, as of December 14, 2018 UW-IT will no longer support this functionality.
-However, you may add a person to your Canvas course using a Google mail account, and they will be able to view course recordings.
+Due to potential privacy and cost issues, UW-IT no longer supports this functionality.
+However, you may obtain UW NetIDS and add people to your Canvas course, and they will be able to view course recordings.

 I am trying to invite a person with a UW NetID to view my recording in Panopto, but it isn’t working.
 Why?